// Add to head

 “A third of Digital Media Buyers do not even know that bid shading exists, with only 35 percent of Digital Media Buyers “extremely confident” in their understanding of how a bid shading algorithm works and that they could explain it to others.
 Yet, 70 percent are paying an extra fee for this tool that they do not fully understand, blindly trusting that it is saving them money.”

-Bid Shading - A Game Changer or Challenger
+What is Bid Shading?
+A Game Changer or Challenger

 Bid shading is the algorithm-based solution with which DSP (and some of the SSPs) set the average bid for each impression, thus saving advertisers from overspending.
 It helps advertisers win impressions on ad space at the lowest possible price while still achieving their campaign goals.